 9-12 YEARS

-Bread Comes to Life: A Garden of Wheat and a Loaf to Eat by: George Levenson
+Bread Comes to Life: A Garden of Wheat and a Loaf to Eat

 This book, written in rhyme covers a lot of ground, following a mystery baker growing wheat, grinding flour, mixing, shaping, and baking bread.
 Full of fantastic photos and includes a recipe for whole wheat bread.
 A perfect intro before getting your children to help you make their very own loaf.